DavidCastroPena/CSS224V_Project/readme.md

 # Instructions to Run the Retriever for PolicyChat
-This document provides step-by-step instructions to run the retriever for PolicyChat, a tool designed to assist policymakers in finding evidence-based policies.
-PolicyChat uses a retriever system based on Qdrant to store and search embeddings of research papers.
+This document provides step-by-step instructions to run the chatbot application PolicyChat, a tool designed to assist policymakers in finding evidence-based policies.
+PolicyChat is an AI-powered tool designed to bridge this gap by providing a scalable and efficient solution for evidence retrieval, comparison and summarization.
+Built on state-of-the-art natural language processing (NLP) technologies, PolicyChat combines embedding-based retrieval, topic modeling, and grounded generative AI to streamline the policymaking workflow.
+The system retrieves and ranks relevant papers based on semantic similarity with respect to a user query, generates tailored questions to extract a comparison schema across relevant papers, and synthesizes the results into structured memos for policymakers.

 ### 0. Create env and install requirements